Roger Hale Sheaffe: Subsequent career

-Later in the year, Sheaffe was recalled to Britain.
-Here he subsequently had a successful military career, being promoted to Lieutenant General in 1821 and full General in 1835.

-He and his family lived in Penzance and Worcester, and when he retired he moved to Edinburgh.
-In the 1830s he is listed as living at 12 Inverleith Row in north Edinburgh.
+Sheaffe remained in the British Army and was promoted to Lieutenant General in 1821 and full General in 1835.
+In 1829, he was awarded a sinecure appointment as Colonel of the 36th (Herefordshire) Regiment of Foot.
+Sheaffe and his family lived in Penzance and Worcester, and moved to Edinburgh.
+In the 1830s he is listed as living at 12 Inverleith Row in North Edinburgh.

-He died at his home in 36 Melville Street on 17 July 1851, and is buried in New Calton Cemetery, beside his daughters Frances Julia and Agnes Emily.

-He had been awarded a baronetcy in January 1813 as a reward for the victory at Queenston Heights, but as none of his children survived him, the title died with him but his coat of arms was also bestowed on his dead brother's children in perpetuity.
+Sheaffe died at his home at 36 Melville Street on 17 July 1851, and is buried in New Calton Cemetery, beside his daughters Frances Julia and Agnes Emily.
+As none of his children survived him, his baronetcy died with him.
+His coat of arms, however, was bestowed on his deceased brother's children in perpetuity.

 Family

-In 1810, at Quebec City, Sheaffe married Margaret, daughter of Isabella Child and John Coffin (1729–1810), a relation of his mother's from Boston.
-Lady Sheaffe's sister was the mother of Mrs. Benjamin Joseph Frobisher, half-sister of Mrs. George Hamilton.
+Sheaffe married Margaret Coffin, daughter of Isabella Child and John Coffin, at the Cathedral of the Holy Trinity in Quebec on 31 Jan 1810.
+Margaret was a relation of Sheaffe's mother from Boston.
 They had six children, all of whom predeceased their parents: